Design + Practice

 Lesson 5 – Principles of Layout Design (21:02)

-Setting up ISO A1 boards in InDesign.
+Setting up presentation boards in InDesign.
 Format choices: ISO vs ANSI standards, portrait vs landscape, standard sizes for easy scaling.
-Layout elements explained: grid system (the invisible framework), columns, margins (space at edges), gutters (space between columns), and bleed (for edge-to-edge printing).
-Radu sets up a 12-column grid with 5mm gutters.
+Layout elements explained: grid system (the invisible framework), columns, margins, gutters, and bleed for edge-to-edge printing.
+We set up a multi-column grid that gives you flexibility while maintaining consistency.

 Lesson 6 – Visual Hierarchy and Graphic Composition (27:17)

 Guiding the viewer's eye through your board.
 The four tools: size (larger elements draw attention first), contrast (colour, light/dark, texture), position (viewers read in a Z pattern from top-left), and colour (accent colours highlight key areas).
-Radu explains focal points—don't overwhelm the board with too many large elements; create clear primary, secondary, and tertiary points of interest.
+We explain focal points—don't overwhelm the board with too many large elements; create clear primary, secondary, and tertiary points of interest.

 Chapter 3 - Visual Style & Integration+